Alder9/CUEBIO-Frontend/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.17.

-## Leaflet
+## Install node-modules

-Make sure leaflet is installed with `npm install leaflet`.
-Or install or requirements with npm.
+Run `npm install` to install the requires node-modules.

 ## Development server